LuckyMace/Members/README.md

 2) Integration tests for testing security.

 * MongoDB running locally.
 It could be added like another container to Docker.
 But sometimes it's not best practice.
+* Only entity object exists.
+For web apps it will be good to have entity and it's dto object for working with UI part.